 How To Make a Complaint

-Step 1: Raise the issue with your Psychologist where possible.
-In the first instance, if you are making a complaint about your Psychologist, consider bringing the issue up directly with your Psychologist.
+Step 1: Raise the issue with your therapist where possible.
+In the first instance, if you are making a complaint about your therapist, consider bringing the issue up directly with your therapist.
 This may help to resolve your concerns and clarify any misunderstandings or to allow any grievances to be heard.
 If you are wanting to make a complaint about any aspect of our intake process or administration service, please see step 2 below.

 You can contact Ms Lohman via our main administration: